I-Playaz

 (or more likely, you'd rather not hear your kid's music), a second tailpipe plug

 allows the iPod's earbuds to be connected for private listening.
+Some

 users may be disappointed to find that for all the hydraulic action, the Beetle